BLACK LENS: CAROL TULLOCH & TOSIN ADEOSUN

 The conversation

-Tosin Adeosun: We have the amazing portraits of Mrs. Fanny Eaton with us, which we are going to talk about today.
-I thought we could start by looking at the portraits and talking about our first initial reactions to them.
+Tosin Adeosun: We have the incredible portraits of Mrs. Fanny Eaton with us, which we are going to talk about today.
+I thought we could start by looking at the portraits and talking about our initial reactions to them.
 What’s your first thought?

 Sometimes, there is this line where you can connect something that’s happening here with Fanny.
-At this time, she’d had, I think, two children by this time these studies were done.
-In discussions, we’ve had before, Tosin, I mentioned there is a stylist and curator called Akeem Smith, who is from Jamaica and brought up in the States, and he did an exhibition called ‘No Gyal Can Test’, which was about women of the dancehall.
+At this time, she’d had, I think, two children when these studies were done.
+In discussions we’ve had before, Tosin, I mentioned there is a stylist and curator called Akeem Smith, who is from Jamaica and brought up in the United States, he curated the exhibition ‘No Gyal Can Test’, which was about women of the dancehall.
 For me, it’s a curatorial portrait of women of the dancehall and the way that they want to dress and live and how they express themselves, [as] a group that had no voice or not seen as part of Jamaica’s history and then within the strata of Jamaica society was seen as quite low.

-Akeem Smith, his art and his grandmother, were very much a part of that group and it was the out crew, and they would make clothing and import wigs and all of that to help women create looks that they wanted to do as part of dancehall.
-What I’m coming back to is that he’s using these women as a form of muse.
-He did use those exhibitions as a way to meditate on, but also represent them and show them within an exhibition space and to show a broader understanding of who they are, and then their cultural contributions.
-In a sense, for me, just seeing those three studies inspired that hat thing of the connection with Jamaica, so there’s a form of a continuous link.
+Akeem Smith’s aunt and his grandmother, were very much a part of that group and the Ouch Crew, they would make clothing and, for example, import wigs to help women create looks that they wanted to do as part of dancehall.
+What I’m coming back to is that Akeem saw these women as a form of muse.
+He used his exhibition as a way to meditate on, but also represent, them within an exhibition space to show a broader understanding of who they are, and their cultural contributions.
+In a sense, for me, just seeing those three studies inspired that connection with Jamaica, so there’s a form of continuous link.

 It’s about moments of truth.
 If a younger generation comes across these images, then there’s that connection and they can see themselves in that past and not in the usual way of enslavement, but in a different context.